Conservancy Hornby Island undertakes and supports local and regional conservation projects to benefit Hornby Island’s land and marine environments.

 Nature Viewing Guide

 CHI publishes the Hornby Island Nature Viewing Guide both online and in print.
-Hard copies are available at various locations around the island including the Co-op porch.
+Hard copies are available at the Co-op till.
 The online guide features a map with links that will take you to the twelve different nature viewing locations.

 Conservancy Hornby Island is a Canadian registered society with charitable status since 1991.
 The main purpose of the society is to preserve and foster stewardship of the human and natural environment of Hornby and adjacent waters.